-Germany's competitive television market is the largest in Europe, with some 34 million TV households.
+Germany's competitive television market is the largest in Europe, with more than 38 million TV households.

 The many regional and national public broadcasters - organised in line with the federal political structure - vie for audiences with powerful commercial operators.
 Each of the 16 regions regulates its own private and public broadcasting.

 Germany is home to some of the world's largest media conglomerates, including Bertelsmann and the publisher Axel Springer.
-Some of Germany's top free-to-air commercial TV networks are owned by ProSiebenSat1.
+The top free-to-air commercial TV networks are operated by RTL Group and ProSiebenSat1 Media.

-By June 2012, 67.5 million people were online, Internetworldstats.com reported.
-The leading social network is Facebook, with more than 25 million users.
-Its rivals include wer-kennt-wen and meinVZ.
+By December 2017, 79.1 million people were online (InternetWorldStats.com).
+The leading social network is Facebook, with more than 31 million users.

 - Frankfurter Allgemeine Zeitung - prestigious daily